Wholesale payments – a guide to the benefits and drawbacks

 Another drawback of credit card payments is spending limits.
 Some credit cards have spending limits, which can halt the ordering process of your customer.
 If you are unfortunate, a credit card limit can potentially cost you the deal.

 In some countries – like the US – checks are still used in wholesale transactions.
-In other countries, however, using checks for payment (any kind, not just wholesale) is unheard-of.
+In other countries, however, using checks for payment (any kind, not just wholesale) is unheard of.

 Despite the declining use of checks, we’ve still included this payment option in this blog post.
-The reason is that many wholesale businesses have been using checks for years and are most comfortable paying this way.
+The reason is that many wholesale businesses have been using checks for years and are the most comfortable paying this way.
 Also, today, electronic versions of checks, eChecks, exist, which mitigate some of the drawbacks of traditional paper checks.